Welcome to the application form page!

 If you choose this option, please fill out the form, then immediately send your payment.

 Only when payment is received will the application form be accepted and an e-mail will be sent to the registrant with the homework password.

 If you prefer to make your payment via Credit Card, Yes, you can use your CC via PayPal.
 Please only use the PayPal option if you are using your CC.
 (It helps to keep the costs down!)

-Once your registration has been completed, you will then receive the log in information for the homework.
+Once your application and correct payment has been received, you will then receive the log in information for the homework.
 This may take up to 24 hours as each application is processed by Sidonia personally.

 If a facility requires a waiver, all participants must also sign their waiver